The home is an asset, securing the mortgage loan. These loans are based on loan-to-value, the current mortgage balance over the home's value.

 For example, if we have a mortgage balance of $100,000 and the home's value is $250,000, then we have a loan-to-value of 40% or 40%LTV.

 In a typical mortgage, over time, the mortgage balance decreases and the equity increases.
-Tapping into this equity is the smartest way to borrow, meaning it has the lowest cost to borrow or less interest paid.
+Tapping into this equity is the smartest way to borrow, meaning it has the lowest cost or less interest paid.